-Kyiv Sikorsky Airport in January 2019 handled 224,600 passengers, which was 44.2% more than in January 2018.
+Kyiv Sikorsky International Airport in January-March 2019 served 638,100 passengers, which is 44.3% more than in the same period of 2018.

 Boryspil International Airport is the main airport of Ukraine, occupying a total area of about 1,000 ha.
 The airport has two runways: one with a length of 4,000 meters and a width of 60 meters, and the second with a length of 3,500 meters and a width of 63 meters.
 Four passenger terminals, postal and cargo handling complexes are located on the territory of the airport.